Nophira/Nova-init/README.md

 # Nova Init CLI

-A modern CLI tool for scaffolding web applications with various frontend and backend frameworks.
-It also supports various databases and predefined tech stack combinations.
+A modern CLI tool for scaffolding web applications with various frontend and backend frameworks, databases, and monorepo tools.
+Fast, simple, and modern – create your next application in seconds!

 ## 📦 Usage